Skip to content

 Ransomware continued to ravage the bottom lines

 Ransomware attacks continued to ravage the bottom lines of both their victims and insurance carriers.
-In fact, during the first six months of 2022 we saw $590 million paid in ransom payments, as opposed to $416 million paid in all of 2021.
+In fact, during the first six months we saw $590 million paid in ransom payments, as opposed to $416 million paid in all of 2021.

 In recent years, malware and ransomware cyberattacks have been causing severe disruption for global businesses and their supply chains.
 In addition to the rise in malware and ransomware attacks, the threat of state-sponsored cyber-attacks has become a significant focus for businesses and governments.